mwiecksosa/mwiecksosa.github.io/index.md

 *Current projects*
 - Learning deep generative models with infinite memory at scale via random feature regression (with Cosma Shalizi).
-- Deep Granger causality for multimodal time series with transformers (with Aaditya Ramdas).
+- Deep Granger causality for multimodal time series with transformers: Applications to news and volatility (with Aaditya Ramdas).
 - Invariant causal prediction for nonstationary nonlinear time series (with Aaditya Ramdas).
 - Simulation-based inference through random features (with Cosma Shalizi).
 - How foundation models learn temporal dependencies in practice (with Tom Zhang* and Chad Schafer).